HalilAlper/HalilAlper/README.md

 - Keeping updating the game

 Animation: Most of the game.
-- Professions: Crabbing, woodcutting, stone and ore mining, hunting, picking up
+- Professions: Crabbing, woodcutting, stone and ore mining, hunting, picking up<br />

 Team Management: I was the development lead with a PM friend helping me.
-Managed communications, meetings, assigned tasks, prepared project and version plans
+Managed communications, meetings, assigned tasks, prepared project and version plans<br /><br />

-Game Design: All the design process including balancing the game
+Game Design: All the design process including balancing the game<br />

 And some other roles as we were only a few people developing this game
 <br />